 - Pay the application fee.

-The current waiting time for a residence permit for studies is three months or more, so be sure to submit your application as soon as possible after receiving your notification of admission.
+The current waiting time for a residence permit for studies is three months or more, so be sure to submit your application as soon as possible after paying your first tuition fee instalment.

 Visit the Swedish Migration Agency’s website for full details on applying for a residence permit for studies and to apply.
 Contact the Migration Agency directly with questions regarding your residence permit application.